What is IP Telephony (Internet Protocol Telephony)?

 It became the general transport for data communication.

 IP telephony replaces traditional landline phone networks and telephone systems.
 It does not require any hardware and thus no regular maintenance.
-All you need is a stable internet connection, strong network setup and a one-time download of an app for any device through which you can make phone calls.
+All you need is a stable internet connection, check your network security and a one-time download of an app for any device through which you can make phone calls.

 Just imagine Skype, Viber, Facebook Messenger, Google Voice, WhatsApp – these are examples of applications that use IP telephony and allow you to make calls for free over the Internet.
 People use these apps all over the world to talk with friends and family.
 Now, businesses can as well take advantage of call center software features.